jgreat/osx_docker/README.md

 # osx_docker
 Ubuntu 14.04 Vagrant image with Ansible setup for OSX, because boot2docker is just too limited.

-This setups up a VM with a static IP running docker, configures and mounts /Users with NFS for full user support, and installs docker for OSX locally and sets the `DOCKER_HOST` environment variable so you can access docker from the OSX cli.
+This setups up a VM with a static IP running docker, configures and mounts /Users with NFS for full user support, installs docker for OSX locally and sets the `DOCKER_HOST` environment variable so you can access docker from the OSX cli.

+*Why NFS?* VirtualBox shares set the permissions on the share to your uid.
+That means if docker wants to run a command and write to storate on the /Users share as something other than your uid or 0 (root) it will fail.
+This was a big pain point for me when trying to use standard packaging for things like RabbitMQ, Redis and others.

+*Why not boot2docker* boot2docker is soooo stripped down that I find provisioning any customizations after its built and installed a hair-pulling experinece.
+Frankly the 100MB of Ram and 400MB of disk its saving is just not worth the hassel.

 ## Requirements
  * xcode cli tools `xcode-select --install`
  * homebrew http://brew.sh/